Nicolereiman/web_programming/README.md

 ## About Me
 I'm Nicole, a data scientist based in Buenos Aires with a strong interest in the intersection between data, storytelling, and cultural communication.
 I love combining analytics with creativity — and projects like this let me explore how technology can help share stories that matter.

-📫 Feel free to connect on [LinkedIn]((https://www.linkedin.com/in/nicole-reiman-32877b245/)) or visit my [GitHub profile](https://github.com/Nicolereiman) for more projects.
+📫 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/nicole-reiman-32877b245/) or visit my [GitHub profile](https://github.com/Nicolereiman) for more projects.

-📫 Feel free to connect on LinkedIn or visit my GitHub profile for more projects.